-1. Corporations are required to file a tax return annually regardless of their taxable income.

-2. The tax return filing requirements for individual taxpayers only depend on the taxpayer's filing status.
+- Corporations are required to file a tax return annually regardless of their taxable income.
+Answer: True False - 2) The tax return filing requirements for individual taxpayers only depend on the taxpayer's filing status.

-3. If a taxpayer is due a refund, she does not have to file a tax return.

-4. If April 15th falls on a Saturday, the due date for individual tax returns will be on Monday, April 17th.
+- 3) If a taxpayer is due a refund, she does not have to file a tax return.Answer: True False - If April 15th falls on a Saturday, the due date for individual tax returns will be on Monday, April 17th.

-5. If a taxpayer is unable to file a tax return by its original due date, the taxpayer can request an automatic 9-month extension to file the return.
+5) If an individual taxpayer is unable to file a tax return by its original due date, the taxpayer can request an automatic 9-month extension to file the return.